 By ensuring that lessons are highly relevant to each individual’s job role and objectives, and by offering a variety of learning formats, L&D teams can make continuous learning highly appealing to individual employees.

 The pace of change is increasing at a rate of knots.
 In this day and age, those who fail to learn will be left behind – so it’s crucial that we do everything we can to create a corporate culture of continuous learning.

 After all, isn’t that the ultimate goal?

-Kunal Pattany, Global Digital Marketing Consultant at Kantar, and Jo Roberts, our Head of Education, will be taking a deeper look at the key areas to focus in our upcoming webinar.
+Kunal Pattany, Global Digital Marketing Consultant at Kantar, and Jo Roberts, our Head of Education, discussed the key areas to focus in this webinar.